planship/planship-docs/docs/integration/subscriptions.md

     )
     ```

-!!!info
-    The *customer ID* can be the Planship-generated customer ID or your own ID provided to Planship as an [alternative ID](customers.md#using-your-own-customer-id).

 The returned `subscription` object contains a subscription `id`, which is required when managing and modifying subscriptions.
 However, unlike customer IDs, subscription IDs don't need to be persisted in your product database as you can retrieve them programatically for a customer.

+!!! info
+    The *customer ID* can be the Planship-generated customer ID or your own ID provided to Planship as an [alternative ID](customers.md#using-your-own-customer-id).

 ### Listing customer subscriptions